H’seven

 “How’s that for perspective, Remmy?
 Will that do you for a while, or would you like to go again?”

-Remert raises a trembling, dissenting hand.
 His relief at being alive has overshadowed his studied Methodic aplomb, but the brutal truth is this: his life, his survival, and the furtherance of his efforts to fulfill his mandate to Lord Shiric is bound by a tenuous thread of compliance and faithfulness to this being whose existence may well be beyond the vast comprehension of Mong Himself.
 If that be heresy, may Mong Himself prove him wrong.
 And soon.

-“All right, then,” H’seven says, claps his hands, and rubs them together.
+“All right, then,” H’seven says, claps his hands and rubs them together.
 “Let’s get back to business, why don’t we?
 I was asking you to tell me about these two Blacks with the halfblood.
 I need to know what they are.”

 Remert’s tremors have not subsided.
 His protruding Adam’s apple works up and down.
 Twice.
 His voice quivers.
 “They are of the Aca’chi Aht-U’chah, known everywhere on Hevn as the Fayneem Bloch—Fayne’s Hammer.
 The Faceless Ones.
 A warrior caste nurtured by and unquestionably obedient to The Fayne and no other.”